Simplyk/tech-case-study/README.md

 ## Guidelines

-- Spend roughly **2 to 3 hours** on these tasks.
-We value quality over quantity — it's fine if you don't finish everything.
 - Write code as you would for a real production codebase.
 - Use a **separate branch** for each task (e.g. `task-1-bug-fix`, `task-2-contacts-search`, `task-3-dashboard`).
 - Push your branches when you're done.
 Brief commit messages explaining your reasoning and trade-offs are appreciated.